Corporate Training Video Production - e-Learning Design - Interactive Multimedia - IT Software Training

 If you are a multinational company, you will almost certainly need to train staff overseas in their own languages or train UK staff who have English as their second language.
 Although many managers will have good English, especially in the Netherlands, Scandinavia, etc, most people will only fully understand the video or e-learning if you use their mother tongue.
 This is especially true if you are using technical as opposed to conversational English.

 Enlightenment Interactive was set up by a linguist and we have over 30 years experience producing authentic foreign language versions of video, multimedia and other training material.
+We can translate, subtitle or voiceover in almost any language, using professional "mother-tongue" narrators.

 Organising an overseas video shoot for a multinational client is far less complicated than it used to be.
 20 years ago you had to have an ATA carnet just to take a video camera on the ferry out of Harwich, even if you didn't disembark in Holland.